 What amount can I receive from SSDI or SSI benefits?

 For SSDI benefits, the cash benefit depends on the amount of money earned and taxes paid over the years.
 Monthly benefits can be as low as a few hundred dollars or as high as a few thousand dollars.
 The Social Security Statement sets forth an estimation of your benefit amounts under the early retirement, full retirement, survivors’ and disability programs.

 For SSI benefits, the amount of monthly income is subject to a maximum benefit amount that is increased by an annual cost of living adjustment.
-In 2020, the maximum benefit amount for an individual is $783; for a couple (eligible individual with an eligible spouse) $1,371.
+For 2023, the maximum benefit amount for an individual is $914 and for a couple (eligible individual with an eligible spouse) $1,371.

 Overall wealth does not affect SSDI benefits.
 You could win the lottery and still receive your monthly SSDI check.
 However, receipt of workers’ compensation benefits and certain governmental pensions can reduce your monthly SSDI benefits.
 The income and assets of a spouse do not impact your SSDI benefit amount.